hsynlms/node-with-allow/README.md

 // http://localhost:3000 -> will print out "GET works!"
 ```

+## Next.js

+It is also possible to use `withAllow` in Next.js API routes.

 ## Options

 | Name                   | Type              | Default        | Description                                                                    |